CliffordAnderson/XQuery4Humanists/01-introduction.md

 The lists of titles are still a little messy.
 Any thoughts about how to clean them up?

 The other new clause of the FLWOR expression is `count`.
-This is one of those features that beginning Here's an example of `count`
+This is one of those features that beginning students find very useful.
+Here's an example of `count`:

 ```xquery
 let $books :=